Income protection vs critical illness cover

 Key differences

-• Type of payout: Income protection provides an ongoing monthly benefit while you’re unable to work; critical illness pays a one-time lump sum.
+• Type of payout: Income protection provides a monthly benefit while you are unable to work.
+Critical illness pays a single lump sum.

-• Trigger for payment: Income protection pays for almost any medical condition that prevents you from doing your own job (subject to exclusions).
-Critical illness cover only pays if you’re diagnosed with one of the specified conditions listed in the policy wording.
+• Trigger for payment: Income protection pays where a medical condition prevents you from carrying out your role (subject to the policy definition).
+Critical illness cover only pays if a specified condition is diagnosed.

-• Duration: Income protection benefits can continue for months or even years, depending on the policy term.
+• Duration: Income protection can pay for an extended period, potentially until retirement.
 Critical illness cover pays once and then ends.

-• Tax treatment: Critical illness payouts are always tax-free.
-Income protection benefits are tax-free for personally funded plans but are taxable if paid to your company under an executive policy.
+• Tax treatment: Critical illness payouts are usually tax-free.
+Income protection benefits are tax-free where policies are personally funded, but are taxable where paid to a company under an executive policy.